Procedural Synthesis of Synthesizable Molecules: Experiments

 \subsubsection{Baselines}

-We evaluate against all 25 molecular optimization methods benchmarked in the large-scale experimental study \cite{gao2022}.
-These methods are divided into three categories, based on the molecule representation: string, graph, or synthetic trees.
-Synthesis methods restricts the design space to only products of robust template-based reactions, so for fair comparison, so we also report intra-category rankings.
-We also report the SA Score \cite{ertl2009} of the optimized molecules for all methods, both to cross-verify the synthesizability of synthesis-based methods and to investigate the performance trade-off imposed by constraining for template-compatible synthesizability.
+We evaluate against all 25 molecular optimization methods benchmarked in the large-scale study by \citet{gao2022}.
+Most of these are divided into three categories based on the molecular representation used: string, graph, or synthesis trees.
+Synthesis methods restrict the design space to only products of robust template-based reactions, so for fair comparison, we also consider intra-category rankings.
+We report the synthetic accessibility (SA) score \citep{ertl2009} of the optimized molecules to cross-verify the synthesizability of synthesis-based methods as well a investigate the performance trade-off imposed by constraining for template-compatible synthesizability.